nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `deleteGrade 2 n/Midterm`<br>
   Deletes the grade for the "Midterm" test for the 2nd person in the list.
-- `find Betsy` followed by `deleteGrade 1 n/FinalExam`<br>
+- `find Betsy` followed by `deleteGrade 1 n/Final Exam`<br>
-  Deletes the "FinalExam" grade for the 1st person in the results of the `find` command.
+  Deletes the "Final Exam" grade for the 1st person in the results of the `find` command.

 Expected output: